pgharts/trusty-cms/app/assets/javascripts/notes.md

   * [ and ] to move between tabs
   * 1-9 to select tabs by number
 * Support for tabs in textareas
-* Adding a hover class to table.index rows when you hover over them
 * Tag search in available tags reference
 * Pretty popups
 * form activate - focus fields